 Looking for ways to search for internships or jobs?
 Check out these online search portals:

 Internship - Internship Planning Worksheet

-- Texas Internship Challenge: The Texas Internship Challenge is a partnership between the Texas Workforce Commission (TWC), Texas Education Agency (TEA) and The Higher Education Coordinating Board (THECB), who challenge employers to offer paid internships and make it easy for students to search and apply for them.
+- Texas Internship Challenge: The Texas Internship Challenge is a partnership between the Texas Workforce Commission (TWC), Texas Education Agency (TEA), and The Higher Education Coordinating Board (THECB), which challenge employers to offer paid internships and make it easy for students to search and apply for them.